Reykjavik's most famous landmark.

 The ex-Chelsea forward is the third famous footballer to appear on this blog.

-I get talking for what seems like forever with a local girl, Bára.
+a local girl, Bára.
 I don't recall exactly what we were talking about, but it was fun.
 We exchange a beer, a shot of Jaegermeifter and our details before she gets back to her friends.
 Liverpool fan though.
 Ugh.
 For that reason, not one of the most beautiful girls I have ever seen ;-)